Ashish-Krishna-K/rock-paper-scissor/README.md

 # rock-paper-scissor

 This is an in-browser version of Rock paper scissor game built using JavaScript as part of the Odin Project foundations project.

-The scope of this project is limited only playing rock-paper-scissor in the DevTools console.
+The scope of this project is limited to only playing rock-paper-scissor in the DevTools console.
 As such the body of the webpage will remain blank.
 This will be updated to have an actual User Interface in the future when we revisit the project further down the module.

 This project was already built in my first run through The Odin Project, however I am revisiting every project with more advanced knowledge of HTML,CSS,JS concepts.
 This time around I chose to use typescript instead of regular JavaScript to practice using TypeScript more.
 I decided to only satisfy the project requirements in the second revisit even if I am capable of more.

+***An UI has been added the old browser-console version is now deprecated.
+The legacy code is given below in the README.***

 We start of the script file by first declaring an array of choices available in the rock-paper-scissors game.